PerMalmberg/Smooth/README.md

 }
 ```

-## Running CI scripts lokaly
+## Running CI scripts locally

 If you want to test your changes in Smooth, you need to pass the CI on Github.
-To test your changes on your lokal system you can use docker:
+To test your changes on your local system you can use docker:

 - to compile the host binaries: `docker-compose run --rm host ./CI/build_smooth_host.sh`
 - to run the host unit test: `docker-compose run --rm -w /src/build/host/test/linux_unit_tests host ./linux_unit_tests`
 - to compile the esp32 binaries: `docker-compose run --rm esp32 ./CI/build_smooth_esp32.sh`

-To run all this commands one by one you can run this script: `./CI/build_test.sh`
+To run these commands at once you can run this script: `./CI/build_test.sh`

 ### Run a host build with TCP ports